-Modern yurts are much more customizable and comfortable than their historical ancestors, and can sport skylights, big windows, running water, full kitchens, entertainment centers, and endless options for personalization.
-But yurts are being used for more than just housing, finding application as classrooms, fitness studios, glamping accommodations, retail shops, and more.
+Modern yurts are much more customizable and comfortable than their historical ancestors.
+Yurts can sport skylights, big windows, running water, full kitchens, entertainment centers, and endless options for personalization.
+But yurts are being used for more than just housing,.
+Finding application as classrooms, fitness studios, glamping accommodations, retail shops, and more.
 Here are just some of the many unique uses for yurts.

 Yurts for Tiny Homes

-Tiny homes, or homes typically under 900 square feet, are gaining popularity through social media influencers and reality television shows that laud their many benefits.
+Tiny homes, or homes typically under 900 square feet, are gaining popularity through social media influencers and reality television shows.
 Living in a small space promotes a more eco-friendly, self-sustained, and minimalist lifestyle.
 More often than not, tiny home living also gives its residents more financial freedom and customization options.

 Yurts are an affordable, portable, and endlessly customizable tiny home option.
 Steel-framed yurts like the ones from WeatherPort are also extremely weather-resistant and provide top-of-the-line comfort and durability.